 Dr. Andrea M. Matwyshyn is an academic and author whose work focuses on the intersection of technology design, innovation policy, and law.
-In particular, her work engages with questions of information security/ "cybersecurity," artificial intelligence/machine learning, health tech and infodemiology, disinformation and technology fraud, legal rights in information, privacy and technology competition, and workforce pipeline policy.
+In particular, her work engages with questions of information security/ "cybersecurity" and safety, artificial intelligence/machine learning and "data ethics," health tech and infodemiology, disinformation and technology fraud, legal rights in information, privacy and technology competition, and technology workforce pipeline policy.
 Her full vitae is available here.

 She has worked in both the public and the private sector.
 She is currently serving as a Senior Special Advisor on Law, Technology, and the Digital Economy to the U.S. Federal Trade Commission's Bureau of Consumer Protection, as well as a Senior Special Advisor on Information Security and Data Privacy to the U.S. Consumer Financial Protection Bureau's Office of Enforcement.
-Previously, in 2014, she served as the Senior Policy Advisor/ Academic in Residence at the U.S. Federal Trade Commission.
+Previously, in 2014, she served as the Senior Policy Advisor/ Academic in Residence at the Federal Trade Commission.
 In 2015, she led a team of proponents to obtain a security research exemption to Section 1201 of the Digital Millennium Copyright Act, permitting IoT, medical device, and voting system firmware to be tested for the first time without fear of copyright sanction.
-Also as public service, she has testified in Congress and for various regulatory agencies on issues of information security regulation, IoT, machine learning and other technology regulatory issues, and she maintains ongoing policy engagement.
+Also as public service, she has testified in Congress and before various regulatory agencies on issues of information security regulation, IoT, machine learning and other technology regulatory issues.
 Prior to becoming an academic, she was a corporate attorney in private practice, focusing her work on technology transactions.
 She continues to maintain collaborative technology industry relationships and has authored articles for the popular business press.
 In particular, her "landmark" piece The Internet of Bodies has generated international interest in the business and think tank/ policy community.